-Professionals who take this new Zero Waste Principles & Practices certification course will have the ability to integrate their understanding of Zero Waste with their existing waste management systems, practices and policies to move local systems toward locally-defined Zero Waste goals.
+Professionals who take this new Zero Waste Principles and Practices certification course will have the ability to integrate their understanding of Zero Waste with their existing waste management systems, practices and policies to move local systems toward locally-defined Zero Waste goals.

-The Zero Waste Principles & Practices certification course is a joint undertaking of SWANA and the California Resource Recovery Association.
+The Zero Waste Principles and Practices certification course is a joint undertaking of SWANA and the California Resource Recovery Association.
 CRRA is dedicated to achieving environmental sustainability in and beyond California through Zero Waste strategies.
 SWANA, with its work in 45 chapters across the United States and Canada, is committed to educating professionals working in the industry and to moving the industry as a whole from a focus on solid waste management to resource management.

 Content and Approach